4est-is-Forrest/square-iron/content/docs/Inbox Common Module/imports-and-constants.md

     do_not_reply = [s.upper() for s in do_not_reply]

 **Outlook and the folders** are pretty self-explanatory.
 Interface with Outlook and obtain the help desk's inbox folder object as well as the sub-folder object where processed emails are moved ('/root/year/month')

+**The reply template** sourced from the 'resources' folder, an 'assets' directory created and maintained by a separate 'setup' script run periodically on users' machines.